|

 It's a joke that though funny on the surface, it does make you think.

-My ESL student loved the joke once I explained it to them (humor often does
+My ESL student loved the joke once I explained it to them (humor can be hard to translate sometimes!).

 they bring the parents in to transact business for them?